-You can move a specific dollar amount from one investment option offered under the Plan to another option by calling the Plan or visiting the Plan's website, as instructed under "How to Contact the Plan" on page 2.
+You can move a specific dollar amount from one investment option offered under the Plan to another option by calling the Plan as instructed under "How to Contact the Plan" on page 2 or visiting the Plan's website, as instructed under "How to Contact the Plan" on page 2.
 This transaction is called a "fund transfer."